Python4WC/Onstar_Gen11_Parsing/readme.md

-# OnStar GPS Data Decoder
+# OnStar (v10+) GPS Data Decoder

 A Python tool for extracting and decoding GPS data from OnStar binary files, converting the data into structured CSV format for analysis.

 ## Overview

-The OnStar Decoder processes binary files containing GPS telemetry data from OnStar systems, extracting location coordinates, timestamps, and other GPS metadata.
+The OnStar Decoder processes binary files containing GPS telemetry data from OnStar systems, extracting location coordinates and timestamps.
 The tool handles various data formats and performs validation to ensure data integrity.

 ## Features